gnosischain/documentation/docs/validators/client/README.md

 :::

 :::note
 We highly recommend generating keystores on a safe, completely offline device.
-To do so, you will need to connect online to pull the docker image (step 1), then disconnect to proceed with key generation (step 2), then finally save your deposit\_data.json file (step 3) to a usb key or other transfer method that does not require online connection.
+To do so, you will need to connect online to pull the docker image-step 1), then disconnect to proceed with key generation (step 2), then finally save your deposit\_data.json file (step 3) to a usb key or other transfer method that does not require online connection.

 Securely backup your mnemonic, keystores, and password and keep in a safe place.
 :::